 Barristers are not the same as solicitors.
 Although they are both types of lawyers and they often undertake similar types of work, barristers and solicitors are two different branches of the legal profession.

 As well as barristers and solicitors, there are several other types of legal advisers in England and Wales.
 Some of these are regulated (meaning that there are rules about what they can and cannot do, and a body enforces those rules) while others are not.
-When seeking legal advice you should always check whether the person you are dealing with is properly regulated.
-All practising barristers are regulated by us.
-If you use a regulated legal adviser you can rest assured that they are properly qualified and that you will have far better protection if you are not happy with the service you receive or if something goes wrong.
+When seeking legal advice you should understand that there are differences between those who are regulated and those who are not.
+If you use a barrister or a regulated legal adviser you can rest assured that they are properly qualified, and insured, and that you will have far better protection if you are not happy with the service you receive, or if something goes wrong.
 If you use an unregulated service, for example services such as some “McKenzie Friends” who can also offer you help in court, they may have no legal training or qualification, they may not be insured, and if something goes wrong there will be nothing you can do about it because they do not have a regulator.

 For a barrister to do work for someone, they need to be "instructed" by a client.
 Although this sounds like you would be telling the barrister what to do, it just means you will be hiring that barrister to help you with your legal problem.
 If you have a solicitor, they will instruct the barrister for you.
-However, some barristers – known as “Public Access Barristers” – can also be instructed directly by members of the public.
+However, some barristers – known as “Public Access” or “Direct Access” barristers – can also be instructed directly by members of the public.
 Public Access Barristers need to have undertaken special training and to be registered by us.

 A barrister is someone who has been Called to the Bar of England and Wales, and to become a barrister you have to complete a rigorous process of training involving academic, vocational and work-based components.
 People who have been called to the Bar having successfully completed the right training can call themselves a barrister, but to be able to practise as a barrister and to provide certain legal services, they also have to complete a further period of training and to have a practising certificate from the BSB.

 If someone is a barrister but they do not have a valid practising certificate, they are known as an unregistered barrister.
 Unregistered barristers are allowed to refer to themselves as “barristers” providing it is not in connection with offering or providing legal services.
 People who are not barristers may be committing a criminal offence if they describe themselves as a barrister.
-We can confirm if someone has been awarded the title.
 We may notify the police if we hear someone has been wilfully pretending to be a barrister.